HoldenThomas/holdenthomasxyz/content/posts/arch-install-guide.md

 ```bash
 useradd -m -G wheel,audio,disk,input,kvm,optical,scanner,storage,video <username>
 ```
-Edit sudoers using the command `$EDITOR=nvim visudo` and uncomment:
+Edit sudoers using the command `EDITOR=nvim visudo` and uncomment:
 ```bash
 %wheel ALL=(ALL:ALL) ALL
 ```